 Enchanting terroir products

-Orval is a Trappist beer, brewed in the abbey, and very much praised by beer lovers.
+Orval is known for its Trappist beer, brewed in , and very much praised by beer lovers. he water for Orval beer is drawn from the Abbey’s own well.
+It is high in calcium carbonate which contributes to its intense flavor.
 Visitors can see the installations twice a year when the brewery opens its doors to the public.

 Visitors with specific needs

 Notre Dame d'Orval is part of the sites certified by the official label Access-i (meaning with facilities or/activities adapted to travelers with specific needs).
 You will find more details on the website to plan your visit.